• Skip to main content

 A blender stick made quick work of puréeing the mixture.

-Filed Under: Indian Tagged With: Aloo Gobi, Cauliflower, curry, soup
+Written by greg · Categorized: Indian · Tagged: Aloo Gobi, Cauliflower, curry, soup

 Grilled Chicken Dinner – Low Carb